Middle School Holocaust Memorial Butterfly Garden Contest

 -Character traits of a community champion (courage, compassion, democratic values, moral integrity, leadership, self-sacrifice, tolerance and cooperation)

--Educational component telling the story of the Holocaust in an age appropriate manner focused on the righteous and other "heroes" of the Holocaust and WWII
+-Educational component telling the story of the Holocaust in an age appropriate manner focused on the Righteous and other "heroes" of the Holocaust and WWII, including Jewish Partisans, and WWII veterans.

 -The display of the Community Champion pledge (sent to all participating schools via email)